 A hospital protocol that encourages early mobility by respiratory intensive care unit patients reduced length of stay, both in the intensive care unit and overall.

 Educational Materials Enhance the Ability of New Parents To Understand and Cope With Infant Crying

 Providing new parents and other caregivers with an educational video and booklet improves their ability to understand and cope with infant crying, the most common trigger for shaken baby syndrome.

-Provider Training, Standardized Protocol, and Onsite Specialists Improve Diagnosis and Treatment of Depression in Rural, Older Adults
+Provider Training, Standardized Protocol, and Onsite Specialists Improve Diagnosis and Treatment of Depression in Older Adults in Rural Sites

 A multifaceted intervention that included education and training, use of a standardized protocol, and designation of an onsite specialist improved the diagnosis and treatment of depression in older adults in rural settings.